 Lindsey Boney has a truly varied practice that spans the substantive spectrum.
-He has represented corporate clients from numerous industries, including Fortune 50 and European-based companies, in federal- and state-court litigation in both trial and appellate courts.
+He has represented corporate clients from numerous industries, including Fortune 50 and multinational, European-based companies, in both federal and state trial and appellate courts, and in complex multidistrict litigation.
 And he advises companies and organizations from all walks of life—from an international Christian organization to a Birmingham-based company listed in the Inc. 5000, just to name a few—in non-litigation matters.

 It also has been his great honor and privilege to represent pro bono clients in significant, high-stakes litigation: